matloff/fasteR/README.md

 > pima <- zerosToNAs(pima,2:6)
 ```

 There is an important subtlety here.
-The function **zeroIndices** will
+Use of the vector **zeroIndices** will
 produce a new data frame, rather than changing **pima** itself.
 So, if
 we want **pima** to change, we must reassign the output of the function
 back to **pima**.